csce585-mlsystems/project-athena/README.md

 ### Option 3 [50% + 15%] (<= 3 groups)
 **Probabilistic Athena**

 Students aim to build an ensemble from a library of probabilistic models (such as Bayesian Neural Networks) in this task.
 Each group should aim to build a library of 10 to 20 weak defenses and then build the ensembles from the library.
+Evaluate your defenses against the benign samples, the adversarial examples generated in Task 1, and the baseline adversarial examples.

+### Report:
+1. Introduce the approaches that are used in the task.
+2. Experimental settings --- the values of the tunable parameters for each variant.
+3. Evaluation of defenses' effectiveness and necessary analysis.
+4. Contribution of individual team members.
+5. Citations to all related works.

 **Note:** You are encouraged to explore new approaches not listed.

-### Option 4 [50% + 10%] (<= 3 groups)
+### Option 4 [50% + 10%/20%] (<= 3 groups)
 **Hybrid Athena**
 Students aim to build a hybrid ensemble from a library of diverse types of weak defenses in this task.
+Students should aim to build a couple of ensemble variants with various sizes.

+Two major approaches:
+1. [10%] Randomly select n weak defenses from the library for the ensemble.
+2. [20%] Select n weak defenses via some search-based approaches.
+For example, Greedy search for n weak defenses that gives the maximal/minimal value according to a specific metric (e.g., entropy, ensemble diversity, etc.)
+### Report:
+1. Introduce the approaches that are used in the task.
+2. Experimental settings --- the values of the tunable parameters for each variant.
+3. Evaluation of defenses' effectiveness and necessary analysis.
+4. Contribution of individual team members.
+5. Citations to all related works.

 **Note:** You are encouraged to explore new approaches not listed.

+# Task 3 [20%]
+**Competition task**

+Students should aim to seek insights and/or theoretical explanations of why and why not the approach is effective.

+Cross evaluation of task 1 and task 2 between all groups will be run by us (or we will provide scripts for students to perform the cross-evaluation).
+Evaluation results will be provided to the whole class.
+After the cross-evaluation, each team should aim to perform necessary analysis on the evaluation results and investigate why your approaches are effective (or ineffective) against some approach.

+### Report:
+1. Introduce the analysis methods that are used in the task.
+2. Analysis results and insights.
+Possible enhancements, future works. etc.
+3. Architecture of your machine learning system (for the whole project).
+4. Contribution of individual team members.
+5. Citations to all related works.